ATD 1-LAW

 Blank

-A drawee has ______regarding any bill addressed to him for acceptance or payment until he accepts the bill by writing the word ‘accepted’ on the bill and signing his/her name below in order to complete the acceptance.
+TRUE or FALSE: A drawee has no liability regarding any bill addressed to him for acceptance or payment until he accepts the bill by writing the word 'accepted' on the bill and signing his/her name below to complete the acceptance.

 True